astrohart/MFR/MFR.Engines.Matching.Factories.Tests/README.md

 with the
 [CalculateListOfFilesToBeRenamed](#T-MFR-Operations-Constants-OperationType-CalculateListOfFilesToBeRenamed 'MFR.Operations.Constants.OperationType.CalculateListOfFilesToBeRenamed')
 value,
-as this is not one of the values that a text-expression matcher object is available for.
+as this not one of the values that a text-expression matcher object is available for.

 ##### Parameters